-The Sumba Foundation has built and staffed four medical clinics with 22 nurses and clinic assistants in West Sumba.
-These four Sumba Foundation clinics annually treat around 25,000 patients for a large range of infectious and non-infectious ailments.
+The Sumba Foundation has built and staffed five medical clinics, our staff of 31 consists of 2 medical doctors with 29 nurses and clinic assistants in West Sumba.
+These five Sumba Foundation clinics annually treat upwards of 40,000 patients for a large range of infectious and non-infectious ailments.

 All diagnosis and treatment is free of charge, and any person from any area can walk in to get free quality care.
-The main coverage area of the four clinics includes 30,000 people.
-But many people from beyond that area travel up to 30 km to benefit from our free medical services.
+Our five clinics cover a few different areas of West Sumba, yet many people from beyond these areas travel up to 30 km to benefit from our free medical services.

 When we first began the clinics in 2004, our initial focus was on malaria.
 We instituted a control program to help prevent this debilitating and at times lethal disease, which is relatively easy to treat and prevent.

 We have come a long way over the past decade, but malaria does not go away by itself and takes concerted control efforts over many years.
 So far we have reduced the occurrence of malaria by 93 percent in our core intervention area, and aim for elimination in Sumba over the coming decade.

 We have educated most of the government laboratory staff of Sumba at the Malaria Training Center, but their overall skills and equipment need further improvement, so our Sumba Foundation Clinics continue to provide much-needed diagnosis, treatment, and care for those suffering with malaria.

 In addition to malaria, our clinics also cover sutures, minor operations, prenatal care, and eye care.
 For more severe ailments, we refer patients to the local government hospitals on and off the island of Sumba.